DefinitionOfDunne/PodFan/README.md

 # PodFan
-An awesome little app for Podcast recommendations and exploration.
+An app for Podcast recommendations and exploration.